-The African Graduate Fellowship is a competitive fellowship program for bright, highly motivated African students interested in pursuing a master’s degree at AUC.
-Each year, fellowships are offered to nationals of African countries (not including Egyptians) for full-time study (nine credits or as required by the program) in any of the graduate programs offered at AUC.
+The African Graduate Fellowship is a competitive fellowship program for bright, highly motivated African students interested in pursuing a master's degree at The American University in Cairo (AUC).
+Each year, fellowships are offered to nationals of African countries (not including Egyptians) for full-time study; nine credits or as required by the program in any of the graduate programs offered at the AUC.

 - Non-Egyptian African nationals

-- Submit an International TOEFL iBT exam score or an IELTS exam score meeting the cut-off scores for AUC graduate admissions.
+- Submit an International TOEFL iBT exam score or academic IELTS exam score as per the cut-off scores for AUC graduate admissions

-- To retain the fellowship, the recipient must maintain a GPA of 3.2 or above.
+- For continuing students, to retain the fellowship, the recipient must maintain a GPA of 3.2

 The fellowship covers:

 - Tuition fees, for a maximum of nine credits per semester

 - Monthly housing allowance or accommodation in University residences at the AUC New Cairo campus

 - May cover remedial English language requirements

 - Fellows are assigned 12 hours per week of related academic work